elementary-Inc/blog/_posts/2022/2022-11-31-elementary-os-7-available-now.md

 Ask for confirmation before deleting events
-Follow email and web links in the event description with Control + Click
+Follow email and web links in the event description with Control + Click Fixed potential memory leak

-Disabled checkbox "Mark as default calendar" in calendar settings, if the calendar is read-only Removed no longer needed sandbox permission for accounts service Fixed potential memory leak

 ### Mail